FranckPachot/lab-mongodb-replicaset/README.md

 # Lab with MongoDB Replica Set and Fake Network Latency

-In this lab, we explore the functionality of a MongoDB replica set under simulated network latency conditions using the `tc` tool.
+In this lab, we explore the functionality of a MongoDB replica set under simulated network latency conditions using the `tc` tool, and simulated disk latency using `strace -e inject=fdatasync`.
 This setup allows developers and database administrators to understand read and write concerns without needing to deploy a geographically distributed cluster.

 ## Starting the Cluster